PDIS/transcript/2022-02-23-Lecture-at-the-Innovation-Governance-Expert-Program,-the-Graduate-School-of-Public-Policy,-the-University-of-Tokyo.md

 ### Audience Member:

-What is the moment in Taiwan history when the government trusted people and people in return started to trust the government?
+In Taiwan, the people trust the government.
+The government trust the people and the people trust the government because of that.
+First, the government trust the people, and people started trusting the government.
+According to your experience, when did you feel people started trusting the government?

 ### Audrey Tang: